Chip, chip hooray! Here are the homemade pickles that put all others to shame.

 1) Prep.
 Slice the cukes into 1/8" disks.
 Place the cucumber slices in a bowl.
 Sprinkle with the salt, and mix it all together.
 Put the bowl in the fridge for about 3 hours.

 3) Cook.
-Put the vinegar and sugar in a saucepan, and add the pouch of pickling spices.
+Put the vinegar and sugar in a saucepan, and add the pickling spices.
 Turn the exhaust fan on high or take this outdoors to the side burner on your grill because the vinegar smell will be strong.
-Bring to a boil and back it down to a simmer and let the spice bag steep for about 30 minutes.
+Bring to a boil and back it down to a simmer and let the spices steep for about 30 minutes.

-4) The salt will pull water from the cucumbers, so drain them in a colander, rinse off excess salt, shake off excess water, from the rinse and add to a very very clean quart jar.
-Pour the spiced syrup in while it is still hot, and fill until the pickles are submerged or within 1/4" of the rim.
-If there is extra syrup, you can throw it out.
-If you are short, don't worry.
-A few slices may float.
-That's OK, too.
-With a spoon knock out any big bubbles under the pickles.
-Seal tight, and chill.
+4) Rinse.
+The salt will pull water from the cucumbers, so drain them in a colander, rinse off excess salt, shake off excess water, from the rinse and add to a very very clean quart jar.

-5) Serve.
-The pickles can be used the next day but it takes a few days to reach peak flavor.
+6) Serve.
+Within an hour they are ready to go, but a day or two is best.
 Keep in refrigerator.
 They usually don't last long in my house, but I've kept a small jar for as long as a year in the fridge.

 "I don't believe in storks.
 I know they don't deliver babies; they deliver pickles."Tracy Morgan